Bhoja Air Flight 213: Crew error

 Multiple violations and crew error were captured on the recorders.
 There were multiple instances at which the crew had deliberately decided not to follow the approved procedures.
 The crew's decision to continue the flight to Islamabad was regarded as the first violation of such procedures.
 They later made further deviations and errors which ultimately caused the aircraft to crash.
-During the approach phase, investigators noted that the crew didn't conduct a formal approach briefing.
-Despite the visible severe weather activity on their radar, they also didn't obtain the airport terminal information service (ATIS) for Islamabad Airport.
+During the approach phase, investigators noted that the crew did not conduct a formal approach briefing.
+Despite the visible severe weather activity on their radar, they also did not obtain the airport terminal information service (ATIS) for the Islamabad Airport.
 Subsequently, the aircraft was struck by strong updrafts and downdrafts, eventually causing various flight parameters to fluctuate.

-When the aircraft was struck by the first downdraft, the crew didn't carry out the correct procedure.
-The autopilot and the autothrottle were not turned off and the wings were not levelled.
-Flight operation manual from Boeing stated that flight crew should have disengaged both the autopilot and autothrottle immediately.
+When the aircraft was struck by the first downdraft, the crew did not carry out the correct procedure outlined by the flight operation manual from Boeing, which stated that flight crew should have disengaged both the autopilot and autothrottle immediately.
 Then, the crew should have increased the thrust to the maximum, levelled both wings and put the aircraft's nose to an initial pitch of 20 degree.
 At the time of the incident, the aircraft was following the glideslope, which had been captured earlier by the autopilot.
-The force of the downdraft then caused the aircraft's nose to pitch up and pushed the aircraft down to lower altitude.
-The computer, which had been fed with flight input from the pilots, then tried to compensate the condition.
+The force of the downdraft then caused the aircraft's nose to pitch up and pushed the aircraft down to a lower altitude.
+The computer, which had been fed with flight input from the pilots, then tried to compensate for this condition.
 The autopilot tried to hold the aircraft within the respective glideslope.
-The autothrottle did increase the thrust, but it stopped before the maximum thrust as it tried to accelerate back to the selected speed that had been put by the pilots.
+The autothrottle did increase the thrust, but it stopped before maximum thrust as it tried to accelerate back to the selected speed that had been entered by the pilots.
 These errors ultimately caused the airspeed to decay.

 During the commotion, Captain Afridi could be heard yelling in extreme anxiety, while First Officer Malik, instead of assisting the Captain, decided to shout to the captain for a go-around.
 He should have taken over the controls from the captain.
 According to the investigation, both pilots were probably unsure about the behaviour of the aircraft during automation mode.
 The downdraft later rapidly dissipated.
-The crew were quite shaken by the experience that no control activities were recorded on the aircraft for 6 to 8 seconds.
-The aircraft eventually deviated below the glideslope and its altitude had decreased.
-The crew decided to turn the autopilot off to control the aircraft manually, however the autothrottle was still engaged.
+The crew were quite shaken by the experience such that no control activities were recorded on the aircraft for 6 to 8 seconds.
+The aircraft eventually deviated below the glideslope and its altitude decreased.
+The crew decided to turn the autopilot off and to control the aircraft manually.
+However the autothrottle was still engaged.